A GOLD COMPANY YOU CAN TRUST

 The Savings Incentive Match Plan for Employees (SIMPLE) IRA is another employer-provided type of IRA account and generally provides the same benefits as a Roth IRA.

-Like the SEP IRA, the SIMPLE IRA is set up by an employer, who also makes contributions to the account.
-The employee can contribute as well and makes investment decisions.
+Like the SEP-IRA, the SIMPLE IRA is set up by the employer, who also makes contributions to the account.
+The employee can contribute as well and makes the investment decisions.